vanda/etc-docs/notebooks/data-explorations/intro.md

 Introduction
 ============================

-This is a collection of worked examples exploring the V&A collections using the V&A Collections API often combined with another institutions' collections' data, API, area of research or just an excuse to for the author to draw some more treemap diagrams.
+This is a collection of worked examples exploring the V&A collections using the [V&A Collections API](https://developers.vam.ac.uk/guide/v2/) often combined with another institutions' collections' data, APIs, areas of research or just an excuse for the author to draw some more treemap visualisations.

 The site is built using:
   * Jupyter Notebooks